BrianP8701/swarmstar/journal.md

 The reason we have history and state is because the current state of the swarm doesent show us how we got there as the swarm will delete nodes.
 So for history, to see how we got to the current state we need more.
 We need all instances of node creation, execution and deletion

 So that answers our question.
-We
+We will have a queue in the swarm responsible for three tasks creation, execution and termination of nodes. this queue shall be called: node_lifecycle_queue
 # Swarm coding Challenge

 Okay I've identified a big challenge in the RAG portion of this project.
 When i have the swarm write code its going to need to write code to interact with the rest of the swarm and *squeeze* itself in.
 Okay lol i just thought of the solution.